cloudnativetrainings/trainings/container_fundamentals/17_volumes/README.md

 # Restart the container
 docker start rw-layer

-# Pritout the content of the file again
+# Printout the content of the file again
 # Note that the file contains the timestamps from the first run
 docker exec -it rw-layer cat /data/file.txt